3 November 2023

 Why web designers are important

-They have to marry the need of interesting, eye-catching and user-friendly layouts, graphics and fonts with technical ability, to ensure pages are usable, accessible and navigable for the benefit of customers.
+Web designers are vital as they need to marry the need of interesting, eye-catching and user-friendly layouts, graphics and fonts with technical ability, to ensure pages are usable, accessible and navigable for the benefit of customers.

 Thankfully we’ve come quite a long way since the days of scrolling banners, rainbow-palette colour schemes and endless GIFs.

-Pursue a career in web design
+Why you should pursue a career in web design

 One major reason to go down this path is because web designers are always going to be in demand in the IT industry.

-It also balances the need to be technical with the need to be arty and creative; if you’re passionate about everything IT-related and have an eye for the aesthetic, you can indulge both of your interests in this sector.
+Web design also balances the need to be technical with the need to be arty and creative; if you’re passionate about everything IT-related and have an eye for the aesthetic, you can indulge both of your interests in this sector.

-While you can’t necessarily turn someone with IT skills into an artistic genius, you can teach a designer about technical aspects of websites, so this career potentially suits people with a background in design or graphics.
+While you can’t necessarily turn someone with IT skills into an artistic genius, you can teach a designer about technical aspects of websites.
+So this career potentially suits people with a background in design or graphics.